vimeo/vimeo.php/README.md

 composer require vimeo/vimeo-api
 ```

-After installation is complete, you can access the library by running the following command:

- `$lib = new \Vimeo\Vimeo($client_id, $client_secret)`
+After installation is complete, you can access the library by using `$lib = new \Vimeo\Vimeo($client_id, $client_secret)` in a Composer-enabled PHP script.

 ## Advanced examples

-To see examples of the most common use cases of the PHP library, visit our [PHP Examples Library](https://developer.vimeo.com/api/libraries/examples).
+To see examples of the most common use cases of the PHP library, visit our [PHP Library Examples](https://developer.vimeo.com/api/libraries/examples).

 ## Framework integrations